← Back to blog

 Each decision made sense in isolation.
 Together, they created a coordination architecture that costs more than any single agency's monthly fee.

-One founder on Reddit described reverse-engineering his $5,000/month agency retainer: 40% overhead and profit, 30% sales commission, 20% account managers, and 10% to the junior who actually pushed the buttons.
+One founder on Reddit described reverse-engineering his $5,000/month agency retainer and finding that most of it went to overhead, sales commission, and account management layers, with only a small slice actually paying for the work getting done.
 "I wasn't paying for elite marketing performance," he wrote.
 "I was funding their sales machine."
 Multiply that by four vendors and you see the structural problem.

 The attribution conflict nobody shows you